GalenYost/GalenYost/README.md

 - Open to collaborating on innovative open source projects.
 - Always happy to chat about code, games, or the latest in tech.

+Note: there are not finished projects in my repos, thats because i did them only for practice, no intention of finishing them, maybe i will do it once, but not now xD

 ---